-It sat just low enough for me to reach, but just high enough to make it fun to climb up into.
-And the tree it was attached to had leaves that hung down so low to the ground that it created a natural little tent inside which no one could see me.
+It sat just low enough for me to reach, but just high enough to make it fun to climb myself onto.
+The rest of the tree’s branches had leaves that hung down so low to the ground that it created a natural little tent inside which no one could see me.

 A lot of us struggle with that don’t we?
-We get caught up in the chaos of life that we are moving so fast we don’t stop to check in with ourselves.
+We get caught up in the chaos of life that we don’t stop to check in with ourselves.
 To recognize the happiness and serenity that lives in a slow speed.
-To make sure we’re living life in a way that’s fulfilling.
-To try and find the “purpose” of things happening around us so we can experience it instead of spinning around outside of it.
-To simply disconnect from reality, and reconnect with ourselves.
+To honor our passions outside of our jobs and our parenting roles.
+To simply disconnect from reality every once in a while, and reconnect with ourselves.

-But you know what?
 I’ve found my branch again.
-It’s this blog.
+It’s in the writing on this blog.

-A place to go and find perspective at the root of your daily life.
 To find calm in the chaos so you can listen to your own thoughts, goals and dreams.
 To honor the passions you have outside of your “roles” in your family and your work life.
-To remind yourself that it’s not only OK to put yourself first and honor the person that you were born to be … but it’s necessary.
+To remind yourself that you are worth taking care of.

 Because when we do that, we not only fill our own cups – but we have enough to overflow the ones of those around us who we love and care for.